tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 If your fire element is raging or dampened, you should move into conscious spiritual or contemplative activity and make room for dreams, intuitions, and visions in your everyday life.
 Religious observance and meditation can be healing for some, but you’ll also find spiritual healing in nature walks, time spent with animals, children, and elders, and any time spent by a body of water.

 When you can bring your emotional aspects, your intellectual gifts, your bodily skills and strengths, and your visionary spirit into respectful peer relationships, you’ll be able to dance in the realm of brilliance.
 When the five elements are in balance, a new element arises: nature, wood, or ether in various wisdom traditions.

-The four elements are also balanced within your own personality.
-When you’re standing upright in the center of your four elements, you’re something and someone new.

 When you live in an unbalanced quaternity, you’ll consistently forget to act or think or feel or dream.
 Your personality will be alternately flat or spiky, your ego will swing between utter dejection and utter inflation, and your self-esteem will careen wildly between ungrounded highs and unrealistic lows.
 But when you can access the grounding and balancing properties of each of your elements and intelligences, you’ll have a stable foundation and a home.